alanwatsonforster/glass/src/glass/aircraftdata/CAC Sabre.md

 The Mk.31 has the unslatted 6-3 wing.
 The Mk.30 is essentially a Mk.31 with the earlier slatted wing (Wikipedia).
 The minimum speeds and turn drags of the Mk.31 match those of the F-86F-25, which also has the unslatted 6-3 wing.
 This suggests that we can create an ADC for the Mk.30 by modifying that of the Mk-31 with the minimum speeds and turn drag of the F-86F-10.
 Added in [30c23b1](https://github.com/alanwatsonforster/glass/commit/30c23b11cc4ed029e767ed874b547de33682565e).

+The F-86A/E/F with the original slatted wing are HTD, so the Mk.30 should be too.

 ### Fuel Tanks

 - Curtis (p.
 114) states that the Mk.32 could carry 100 gal (450L) and 167 gal (750L) FTs (perhaps on the inner pylons).
-- Wkipedia states they could carry 200 gal (910L) FTs on the outer pylons.
+- Wikipedia states they could carry 200 gal (910L) FTs on the outer pylons.
-- Farquhar states that the Mk.32 could carry 100 gal FTs on the inner pylones and 167 gal FTs on the outer ones.
+- Farquhar states that the Mk.32 could carry 100 gal FTs on the inner pylons and 167 gal FTs on the outer ones.

 ### Weight Limits